-Moderation analysis was also conducted for the relationship between school belonging and life satisfaction, moderated by looked after status.
-School belonging has previously been related to life satisfaction (Özkan & Evren, 2020) with a directional relationship suggested between adolescents’ school belonging and life satisfaction less than one year later ((Arslan et al., 2020).
-Within the current study differences between groups on life satisfaction scores showed a medium effect size, despite not reaching significance, which was likely due to issues with power.
+Looked after status did also not moderate the association between school belonging and life satisfaction.
+Differences between groups on life satisfaction scores showed a medium effect size, despite not reaching significance, which was likely due to issues with power.
 Life satisfaction was also significantly related to belonging for young people who had not experienced care and showed no relationship for those in care.
-Despite these findings, the relationship between school belonging and life satisfaction was not found to be moderated by looked after status.
 Whilst subjective wellbeing for all young people is influenced by a range of factors including: relationships; home, school, and neighbourhood environments; and safety and choice (Rees et al., 2010), life experiences outside of school may be particularly influential for children in care.
 For looked after children, placement stability and close bonds with caregivers can impact mental health outcomes (Briggs, 2018; Jones et al., 2011) however the influences on subjective wellbeing may be far more complex.
 Discussing impacts on their subjective wellbeing within focus groups, 140 looked after children shared factors important to them including relationships with social workers and carers, trusting relationships, feeling trusted, having choice in decisions, and being informed (Wood & Selwyn, 2017).
 Family and friends were of key importance, and this included having appropriate contact arrangements to see siblings and parents.
 Considering the additional adverse experiences young people in care may have faced (Berridge, 2007), and the factors which are influencing their overall wellbeing, this evidence might suggest an explanation for the differences seen in life satisfaction and its relation to school belonging between groups.

 School based factors

 The two groups differed in the relationship between bullying and school belonging, with these two variables relating significantly, with a medium effect size, for looked after young people.
 Looked after young people reported increased levels of bullying including higher frequency, longer duration, and by more people.
 This is contrary to previous findings from 50 looked after children which suggested bullying rates were around 30%, similar to national figures for all children (Rao & Simkiss, 2007).
 Whilst being looked after may not be a contributing factor to being bullied (Maclean & Gunion, 2003), a higher number of looked after children within the current study had experienced bullying in the last few months, compared with the matched group.
 Moderation analysis revealed a significant interaction effect between school belonging and looked after status, with a strong relationship present for looked after young people between school belonging and bullying.
-This finding warrants particular attention as bullied young people can experience long term negative outcomes associated with behaviour, social relationships, and mental health (Arseneault, 2017; Wolke et al., 2013).
+This finding warrants particular attention as bullied young people can experience long term negative outcomes associated with behaviour, social relationships, and mental health (Mullen et al., 2023; Arseneault, 2017; Wolke et al., 2013).
 School belonging has been found to act as a mediator between bullying and mental health outcomes (Li et al., 2020) and therefore the interaction between school belonging and bullying is an important one, especially for vulnerable young people.